GalacticLiaison/Elf-Destiny/_docs/feature_tracker/short_term_features.md

     - second starter tradition, aelurans advise you its customary to abdicate and advise from the rear at certain age

 - add some features to tribal ascencion and some tooltips for god sake, people are confused

+- event to move portal to your capital, cost alot of gold or whatever

+- event window dlc logo